Hurricane Andres (2009): Preparations and impact

 The NHC issued several watches and warnings for portions of the Mexican coastline; the first was a tropical storm watch for areas between Zihuatanejo and Manzanillo on June 22.
 Several hours later, a portion of the watch was upgraded to a warning as Andres neared the coastline.
-By 1500 UTC, a hurricane watch was declared for areas between Lazaro Cardenas and Cabo Corrientes, Jalisco and the tropical storm watch for Zihuatanejo to Lazaro Cardenas was discontinued.
+By 1500 UTC, a hurricane watch was declared for areas between Lázaro Cárdenas, Michoacán, and Cabo Corrientes, Jalisco, and the tropical storm watch for Zihuatanejo to Lázaro Cárdenas was discontinued.
 Roughly six hours later, a hurricane warning was raised for Punto San Telmo to Cabo Corrientes and the tropical storm warning and hurricane watch were extended northward to Punto San Telmo.
 By the following afternoon, the hurricane watch was discontinued and several hours later, areas under a tropical storm warning followed suit.
 Early on June 24, all watches and warnings associated with Andres were discontinued as it rapidly dissipated offshore.
 Authorities closed ports in Lázaro Cárdenas, Manzanillo and Puerto Vallarta because of rough seas.
 Schools throughout Colima were closed prior to the storm and Mexican officials raised the awareness level to orange.